ap221882/ap221882/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I am Ajay Pathak, an aspiring full stack web developer with knowledge of latest web technologies.
-I am proficient in making full blown web applications and especially frontend part of it.
-I have made static as well as dynamic web pages using HTML, CSS, Javascript.
-I am proficient in Python and know core Java and C++.
+I am Ajay Pathak, a full stack web developer with knowledge of latest web technologies.
+I am proficient in making full blown production-grade web applications and especially frontend part of it.
+I have built numerous websites using HTML, CSS, Javascript and MERN stack.

+I LOVE REACTJS, I LOVE BROWSERS.

 You can see my work at my [portfolio website](https://ajay-pathak-portfolio.netlify.app/).
 Apart from this, I am also fond of TypeScript and developing beautiful designs using CSS and related frameworks.

 For my programming projects, I am an active githubber.
 Feel free to create a pull request for contributing or collaborating to any of my repositories.

 ___
-*  I'm working around React Ecosystem and can build production grade react projects.
+*  Currently, I'm working around React-TypeScript Ecosystem and I know the internal depths of the ReactJS Library.
 ***

-Feel free to reach out to me on [Twitter](https://twitter.com/Pathkbndhu_navo) or [LinkedIn](https://www.linkedin.com/in/ajay-pathak-webdeveloper).
+Feel free to reach out to me on [Twitter](https://twitter.com/Pathkbndhu_navo) or [LinkedIn](https://www.linkedin.com/in/ajay-pathak-webdeveloper) for any query and knowledge I share.

 <a href="https://www.twitter.com/Pathkbndhu_navo" target="_blank" rel="noreferrer">
 <img src="https://img.shields.io/twitter/follow/Pathkbndhu_navo?logo=twitter&style=for-the-badge&color=ffffff&labelColor=27272a"/></a>